CCCA ANNOUNCES 2018 Thriving Boards Program

 Invitations have been extended to selected camps and conference centers in the Northwest, based on recommendations from CCCA sectional, regional and national leaders.
 While we expect the program to be full, you may contact the program coordinators to see if space remains.

 The Thriving Boards Program for the Northwest is sponsored by Christian Camp and Conference Association, and funded in part by the Murdock Trust, with a vision to roll out the program across the U.S. in the years ahead.
-For more information about the 2017 or 2018 cohort, or to recommend a camp/conference center for consideration, contact Ed McDowell.
+For more information about the 2018 cohort, or to recommend a camp/conference center for consideration, contact Ed McDowell.

 If you've been invited to register, please review the details in the email you received from Ed McDowell, which includes a link to the online registration process.
 For questions on registration or payment, please email the registrar at the CCCA National Office in Colorado Springs, or call (719) 260-9400 x129.